ngrx/platform/projects/ngrx.io/content/marketing/contributing.md

 * it's easier to maintain them
 * they prove that the code example is working
 * a developer can open the full example in the StackBlitz to follow along
-* the formatting of all of the example is kept consistent
+* the formatting of all of the examples is kept consistent

 To keep the formatting consistent, run the following command after any of the live examples are added or modified: